 Advocacy Against Gender-based Violence

-Most of our partner projects face the challenges of sexual and gender-based violence in their communities.
+Most of our partner projects face the challenges of sexual and gender-based violence (GBV) in their communities.
 It affects many families, directly harming children and adults alike.
 That’s why E3 is supporting our partners as they seek to educate, challenge cultural norms, protect those who are vulnerable and support abuse survivors.

 Some E3 partners already have experience in protecting people’s rights and transforming situations where sexual and gender-based violence exist.
 We are learning from their experiences.